SRFormer: Text Detection Transformer with Incorporated Segmentation and Regression: 2. Related Work

 \subsection{2.2.
 Segmentation-based Scene Text Detectors}

 Segmentation-based approaches commonly integrate pixel-level prediction with subsequent post-processing algorithms to obtain the bounding boxes or polygons corresponding to the detected objects.
 CRAFT~\cite{baek2019character} utilizes a weakly supervised approach to train character segmentation models.
 PSENet~\cite{wang2019shape} first predicts the text center region (text kernel) and then obtains the result of text instance segmentation by progressive scale expansion algorithm.
 DBNet~\cite{liao2020real} embeds differentiable binarization into the network and predicts the corresponding threshold map in addition to learning the binary segmentation map of the text region.
+Learning low-level representations makes segmentation-based methods more robust towards domain gaps and font variations.
+However, the total inference time is considerably impacted by post-processing operations on the CPU.
+Our proposed model seamlessly integrates the prowess of representation learning, while being free from the need for intricate post-processing.